Conjugator length of locally compact groups of Euclidean isometries: The groups we study and the tools we use

 \subsection{The Moore--Penrose pseudo-inverse}

-Along the proof of \Cref{thm:lineargrowth} we will have to find minimum-norm solutions to systems of equations, so let us recall some key concepts.
+In order to prove \Cref{thm:lineargrowth} we will have to find minimum-norm solutions to systems of equations, so let us recall some key concepts.

-Let $Ax=b$ be a system of linear equations with real coefficients.
-Thus for some $m,n \in\N$ the letter $A$ denotes a real $m\times n$ matrix, $b\in V=\R^m$, and $x=(x_1,\ldots, x_n)^{\mathtt{T}}$ a list of variables.
-As we know from linear algebra the set of solutions to this system of equations is an affine subspace $\LAb$ of $V$.
+Let $Ax=b$ be a system of linear equations over $\R$.
+That is, for some $m,n \in\N$ the letter $A$ denotes a real $m\times n$ matrix, $b\in V=\R^m$, and $x=(x_1,\ldots, x_n)^{\mathtt{T}}$ a list of variables.
 In case $A$ is invertible the unique solution is given by $A^{-1}b$.
-In all other cases, the solutions are not unique and $A$ is not invertible.
-To find a minimum-norm solution to the system $Ax=b$ in such cases, we need to compute the distance between the space $\LAb$ and the origin.
+To find a minimum-norm solution to the system $Ax=b$ in all other cases (with $A$ not invertible), we need to compute the distance between the space $\LAb$ and the origin.
 This is achieved using a notion of a pseudoinverse.
 There are many (equivalent) ways to define it.
-We chose to follow \cite{CampbellMeyer} and Definition~1.1.3 therein.
+We chose to follow Definition~1.1.3 in \cite{CampbellMeyer}.